 Bio & Artist Statement

-My work often intersects contemporary, classical, and cultural narrations through painting, artist books, and sculptural forms.
+My work intersects contemporary, classical, and cultural narrations through painting, artist books, and sculptural forms.
 Through these mediums, I investigate a landscape-figure relationship and weave together regional folklore and personal mythology.

 I’m interested in spaces maximized with bright day-glow colors, patterns, and plants inspired by the hot and sticky swampland.
-When figures find themselves occupied by such a space-- one both familiar and estranged-- the excess within the landscape flows into excess of action.
+When figures find themselves occupying such a space-- one both familiar and estranged-- the excess within the landscape flows into excess of action.
 The landscape initiates this action and figures respond intuitively-- sometimes by indulging in a picnic and other times in vice.
 Here the viewer stumbles upon complex moments that examine abuse, passion, femininity, sexuality, violence, impulse; motives uncertain, right and wrongs are displaced and challenged.